Marklogic-retired/marklogic-data-hub/examples/healthcare/README.md

 ## Input Flows

 ### hl7
 The hl7 Flow is intended to ingest C-CDA C32 Hl7 XML files.
 When running the hl7 flow simply point it at input/hl7.
-Set the document type to **Document**.
+Set the Input Document Type to **Document**.

 ### nppes
 The nppes Flow is intended to ingest NPPES csv files.
 This flow will split each row of the NPPES file into a separate XML document in the staging database.
 When running the hl7 flow simply point it at input/nppes.
-Set the document type to **Delimited Text**.
+Set the Input Document Type to **Delimited Text**.

 ## Harmonize Flows

 There is only one harmonize flow provided.
 This final flow will create a harmonized XML document that contains the original C32 xml as the content of an envelope.
-It will also extract various data from th3 C32 into the header section for easier queryability.
+It will also extract various data from the C32 into the header section for easier queryability.

 ## Final REST services